Model independent test of the FLRW metric and the curvature in light of DESI DR2: Results

-When changing the selection criterion to $\Delta \chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}} < 0$ in the left column of Fig. \ref{fig:smoothing_dm}, we can see, as expected, that the reconstructions that best fit the SNIa data in Fig. \ref{fig:smoothing_SNIa} are left out.
+When changing the selection criterion to $\Delta \chi^2_{\mathrm{SNIa} + \dcom} < 0$ in the left column of Fig. \ref{fig:smoothing_dm}, we can see, as expected, that the reconstructions that best fit the SNIa data in Fig. \ref{fig:smoothing_SNIa} are left out.
 In the second row of the left column, we can see that the remaining reconstructions have a good fit to the transverse BAO data point.
 Adding information from the transverse BAO mode strongly affect the Pantheon+ collection of selected reconstructions.
-This can be seen in the left panel of Fig. \ref{fig:chi2_comparison}, which shows the evolution of $\Delta\chi^2_\mathrm{data}$ for the three considered selection criteria.
+This can be seen in the left panel of Fig. \ref{fig:chi2_comparison_desd}, which shows the evolution of $\Delta\chi^2_\mathrm{data}$ for the three considered selection criteria.
 Each solid line corresponds to one choice of initial condition.
 The blue solid lines show the evolution of $\Delta\chi^2_{\mathrm{SNIa}}$.
-Similarly, the red lines correspond to the evolution of $\Delta \chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}$ and the green lines to $\Delta \chi^2_{\mathrm{tot}}$.
-As expected, $\Delta\chi^2_\mathrm{SNIa}$ (in blue) becomes more and more negative as the iterative smoothing progresses and the smooth reconstructions get closer to the data for both Pantheon+ and DES~Y5.
-In the case of DES~Y5, the reconstructed comoving distances are also in good agreement with the transverse BAO mode, leading to a slightly lower $\Delta\chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}$.
-However, the disagreement between the reconstructed distances from Pantheon+ and the comoving distances from DESI~DR2 can be seen in the red lines of the left panel.
-In this case, $\Delta\chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}$ first decreases during the first few iterations, and then starts increasing and diverges away from zero.
+Similarly, the red lines correspond to the evolution of $\Delta \chi^2_{\mathrm{SNIa} + \dcom}$.
+As expected, $\Delta\chi^2_\mathrm{SNIa}$ (in blue) becomes more and more negative as the iterative smoothing progresses and the smooth reconstructions get closer to the data for both Pantheon+ and DES~Dovekie.
+In the case of DES~Dovekie, the reconstructed comoving distances are also in good agreement with the transverse BAO mode, leading to a slightly lower $\Delta\chi^2_{\mathrm{SNIa} + \dcom}$, and $\Delta\chi^2_{\text{SNIa}+\dcom}\simeq \Delta\chi^2_\text{SNIa}$.